sohaibfarooqi/logistik/README.md

  - An `OrderLine` can have at most one `Sku` and a `Sku` can be in `one-or-many` `OrderLine`(Many-to-One Relationship).

 Additionally all skus in an OrderLine must be unique.

+### CRUD Api
+The CRUD api is implemented using a popular open source project [Flask-Restless](https://github.com/jfinkels/flask-restless).
+It provides easy and elegant REST Api for SQLAlchemy models.
+Using this package following endpoints are exposed for all the models mentioned above

+ - `GET /<model>`
+ - `GET /<model>/id`
+ - `POST /<model>`
+ - `PUT /<model>/id`
+ - `DELETE /<model>/id`

+This package also support resource filtering.
+To get order based on customer name use following request:

+ - `order?filter[objects]=[{"name":"customer_name","op":"like","val":"Thomas"}]`

+Not only simple filtering, this package also supports SQL operators like `and`, `or`, `not` etc.

+### Custom Endpoints
+All custom endpoints are inside `logistik/views` directory.
+Currently only one endpoint i.e. `order/<order_id>/fulfill` is present.
+This endpoint check if an order can be fulfiled using current stocks in storage.
+If order can be fulfiled it returns `storage_id` and `quantity` supplied to fulfil the order.
+If an order cannot be fulfiled it returns 400.

+### Deployments
+Continuous integration is setup on master branch using `Travis CI`.
+Once the build is successful, travis send the test coverage report to `Coverall` and also deploy the code to `Heroku`.

+### Tech-stack used

+ - Python 3.5
+ - Flask
+ - SQLALchemy
+ - PostgreSQL
+ - Gunicorn
+ - Pytest
+ - Swagger
+ - Bandit
+ - Autopep8
+ - Isort

+ - This app is build on Flask framework.
+Flask is a microframework with easy to plug third party extentions on demand.
+   This makes this framework very powerful yet lightweight.
+ - Datastore for this app on production is PostgreSQL.
+PostgreSQL is a SQL complaint database with ACID support.
+   It also offers several extentions which comes very useful in special usecases e.g PostGIS, Unaccent, Ltree etc.
+ - Gunicorn is a powerful production ready container for python web apps.
+ - Swagger is a convenient API docs generator which is very helpful for end users to interact with.
+ - Bandit is a code audit library, Autopep8 is for PEP8 adherence, Isort is to organize import files.

+### Further Improvements